emiliofidalgo/liodom/README.md

 **LiODOM: Adaptive Local Mapping for Robust LiDAR-Only Odometry**<br/>
 Emilio Garcia-Fidalgo, Joan P. Company-Corcoles, Francisco Bonnin-Pascual and Alberto Ortiz<br/>
-Submitted to IEEE RA-L, under review<br/>
+Robotics and Autonomous Systems, in press<br/>

-A preprinted version can be found [here](https://arxiv.org/abs/2111.03393).
+A preprint version can be found [here](https://arxiv.org/abs/2111.03393).
 If you use this code, please cite:
 ```
 @misc{Garcia-Fidalgo2021liodom,
       title={{LiODOM: Adaptive Local Mapping for Robust LiDAR-Only Odometry}},